 The third section helps you determine what filing status you can use.
 Filing status is important in determining your filing requirements, your standard deduction, and your tax rate.
-It also helps determine what credits you may be entitled to.
+It also helps determine what credits you may be entitled to

-The fourth section discusses exemptions and the social security number requirement for dependents.
-It also covers rules for multiple support agreements and rules for divorced or separated parents.
+The fourth section discusses exemptions, which reduce your taxable income.
+The discussions include the social security number requirement for dependents, the rules for multiple support agreements, and the rules for divorced or separated parents.